 The UGA Horticulture Department offers a variety of courses of interest to students pursing a degree in horticulture, those supplementing their degree with a horticulture minor or certificate, and those students just interested in learning about plants.
 Many students majoring or minoring in horticulture began with one class and got hooked on our hands-on approach to learning the scientific aspects of plant growth and management.
 Our students enjoy growing plants, taking field trips, and working on our farms.
 Below is a summary of the courses offered.

 You will see many classes with words like environment and sustainability in the title.
 That is because horticulture is at the nexus of some of the most pressing global issues of today.
 Our students don’t just talk about problems - they learn how to solve them to make the world a better place to live.
 We also offer special problems courses in which students can work one-on-one with a favorite faculty to plan and conduct research or participate in special activities, like the National Collegiate Landscape Competition.

-Horticulture Science Perspectives of Sustainable Plant Production
+Sustainable Plant Production

 Study of the biological, cultural, and environmental factors which influence the sustainable production of plants for human use.

 Professional behavior, resume writing, interviewing, and student oral presentations on horticultural topics.

 Wonderful World of Horticulture Plants

 Horticultural plant classification, nomenclatures, common identification characteristics, and utilization of vegetables, fruits, ornamentals, flowers, herbs, spices, and beverage plants.

 HORT 3010 (Tifton campus only)